 First official review for the ANASTACIA project with external reviewers and European Commission Project Officer.

-The 5th plenary meeting will be hosted by Montimage: the Consortium will focus on the results of the first validation and evaluation phase and will launch the second development and integration cycle.
+The 5th plenary meeting was hosted by Montimage: the Consortium focused on the results of the first validation and evaluation phase and will launch the second development and integration cycle.

 January 2017 - December 2019